Marijuana, Facts & Fiction

 Marijuana is a green, brown, or gray mixture of dried, shredded leaves, stems, seeds, and flowers of the hemp plant.
 It has many street names such as pot, herb, weed, grass, boom, Mary Jane, gangster, or chronic.
 There are more than 200 slang terms for this drug.

 Sinsemilla is the female cannabis plant, not a different variety of the plant but cultivated differently.
 It comes from the Spanish words “sin” (“without”) and “semilla” (“seed”).
 So, it is a non-pollinated flower that does not contain seeds.
-A seedless plant has more THC, the active ingredient in pot.
+A seedless plant has more THC, the active ingredients.

 All forms of the drug are mind-altering.
 They all contain THC (delta-9-tetrahydrocannabinol).
 They also have more than 400 other chemicals.
 Pot’s effects on the user depend on its strength or potency.